lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 	use this early in the semester and something unforseen happens, you will still need to submit the lab on time or the penalties above apply.
-Please message the course assistant for your section on Discord to let them know you are using your late pass.
+Please message the course assistant for your section on Discord to let them know you are using your late pass for a program.
+* At the end of the semester, your lowest lab grade will be dropped.

 ### Collaboration policy
 On all assignments, you may: